Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 There is also a second store next door.

-Opposite is another exit of Ueno Station.
+Across is another exit of Ueno Station.
 Ueno Station is really huge…

 The general location is shown in the image above.

-12:00 Shopping at Marui Department Store
+12:00 Visit Marui Department Store

 Got a Shinkansen ticket capsule toy.